 Simply posting content on social media isn’t enough.
 To maximize the impact of your efforts, you need to track key social media marketing metrics that provide valuable insights into your performance.
-Whether you’re looking to boost engagement, increase brand awareness, or drive conversions, monitoring the right social media metrics allows you to make data-driven decisions and refine your strategy for better results.
+By analyzing metrics like engagement rates, reach, and conversion rates, businesses can identify what’s working and what needs improvement.

 In this guide, we’ll explore 15 essential social media marketing metrics businesses should track to optimize performance, improve ROI, and create more impactful campaigns.
 Let’s dive in!